scality/cloudserver/docs/INTEGRATIONS.rst

     2017-02-28 17:28         0   s3://tests3fs/file1
     2017-02-28 17:28         0   s3://tests3fs/file2

-Now you can enjoy a filesystem view on your local S3Server!
+Now you can enjoy a filesystem view on your local Zenko CloudServer!

 Duplicity
 =========

-How to backup your files with S3 Server.
+How to backup your files with Zenko CloudServer.

 Installing
 -----------